Sheeple Mentality: A Look at Groupthink

 What’s the first nail to get hit?
 The one that stands out the most.

-Being Authentic: The Opposite of Sheeple
+Being Genuine: The Opposite of Sheeple

 That’s right!